WE'RE 20 IN 2021 - AND HAVE COMPLETED OVER 180 PROJECTS!

-Established in 2001, Housing Vision undertakes original and applied research and policy reviews in Housing, Planning and Regeneration to clients throughout the public and private sectors.
+Housing Vision provides original and applied research and policy reviews in Housing, Planning and Regeneration to clients throughout the public and private sectors.

-We specialise in housing market, housing needs, social and community assessment at all levels from parish and neighbourhood to local authority and sub-regional.
+We specialise in housing market and housing needs assessment, and social and community studies at all levels from rural parish and urban neighbourhood to local authority, sub-regional and regional.

 We are a dynamic, flexible and multi-disciplinary team - committed to meeting our clients’ needs.